-I had a big double room with balcony and ensuite all to myself!
+I had a big double room with a balcony and ensuite all to myself!
 It was so relaxing to be able to read my book on the balcony or just fall asleep looking at the river from my bed.
 Simple but it was what I wanted at that time.
-Peaceful, quiet and calming.
+Peaceful, quiet, and calming.

 Trandie offers 3 packages for guests.
 1. Adventure through nature ( 3D 2 N), 2.
 Stroll through nature (2D 1 N)

 Staying in Trandie makes it possible to do all the activities.
-Such as abseiling, flying fox (ziplining across the river), sunrise hike, canopy walk, rafting, wall climbing, canoeing, tubing and also a cultural experience.
+Such as abseiling, flying fox (ziplining across the river), sunrise hike, canopy walk, rafting, wall climbing, canoeing, tubing, and also a cultural experience.
 The only thing that has to be right is the weather!

 So when is the best time to visit Brunei?

 June – September is the high season but I recommend visiting between January and May.
 You will have dry and warm weather but not too hot.
 February and March are the driest months of the entire year though.